Panorama of the Liguilla and the playoffs for the Apertura 2021

 With the direct qualification to Liguilla and the only team at the moment with said ticket in their pocket, America stumbled 2 to 1 against Cruz Azul, who returned to victory after three tied games and aspires to a place among the first four teams of the tournament, as it is located a place below with 25 points, two pending games, and ahead are Toluca (24), Tigers (25) and Atlas (26), all with a duel to dispute.

-At the other end of the table, Tijuana aims to be the general sotanero and the only team that exhausted its mathematical possibilities to aspire to the playoffs, since it adds 12 points after 16 dates and the ribbon marks it Chivas with 19 units, with three points left to play.
+At the other end of the table, Tijuana aims to be the general sotanero and, together with Querétaro, they are the only teams that exhausted their mathematical possibilities to aspire to the playoffs, with three points to go.

-It is worth mentioning that the Flock ‘received help’ from Monterrey to remain in the twelfth step, as they tied one goal with Atlético de San Luis, which is thirteenth in the table with 18 points and stalks the rojiblanco club.
+It is worth mentioning that the Flock ‘received help’ from Pachuca and Atlético de San Luis to stay in the twelfth step, Well, they tied without goals this Wednesday in a pending match.

-In addition to Cruz Azul, the teams that have two duels remaining and have the opportunity to be better in the standings or reach a place in the play-offs are Lion (6th), Santos Laguna (9 °), Cougars (14 °) and Pachuca (15 °).
+In addition to Cruz Azul, the teams with two duels remaining and have the opportunity to be better in the standings or reach a place in the repechage are Lion (6th), Santos Laguna (9 °), Cougars (14 °) and Pachuca (15 °).

 America (34 points, aspires to 37)